shawngoh87/checkbox-ai-tech-challenge/README.md

 This is implemented as a simple `version` in tasks. `version` is incremented everytime the task is updated.
 The client has to send the current version along with the update payload.

-If concurrent updates become more frequent, we may have to use a more sophisticated conflict-resolution method e.g. conflict-free replicated datatypes (CRDTs).
+If concurrent updates become more frequent, we may have to use a more sophisticated conflict resolution method e.g. conflict-free replicated datatypes (CRDTs).

 Note: Using number for `version` will allow client to manipulate updates.
-This should be changed to a random value e.g. UUIDv4.
+This should be changed to a random value e.g. UUIDv4 in the future.

 ## Folder structure